GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 1. **PRODUCTION ONLY**: This step is required in production

-    Production boxes need to be manually marked as safe to remove (one more step that helps us prevent ourselves from accidentally taking production down)
+    Production boxes need to be manually marked as safe to remove (one more step that helps us prevent ourselves from accidentally taking production down).
+You must wait until after the original scale-down delay before running these commands (15 minutes after recycle).
     ```bash
     aws-vault exec prod-power -- ./bin/scale-in-old-instances prod idp
     aws-vault exec prod-power -- ./bin/scale-in-old-instances prod idpxtra